global-health/data/README.md

 To cite this data set:

-> BAHR T., GRANDJEAN M., HOLZSCHEITER A. and PANTZERHIELM L. (2019). *Governance of Global Health Data*, Data set, https://github.com/global-health/data.
+> BAHR T., GRANDJEAN M., HOLZSCHEITER A. and PANTZERHIELM L. (2019). *Data for the Study of Global Health Governance*, Data set, https://github.com/global-health/data.
 DOI [DOI](DOI)

 ## Data
 Files